 Indirect cost recoveries are projected in March for the next Original Budget.
 Historically, the incentive has been allocated to the Colleges for the next FY in the Original Budget preparation.
 During the next fiscal year there was a reconciliation for the actual indirect costs recovered and a true up to adjust the budget.
+However, an analysis conducted by the Budget Office in FY22 revealed that colleges have not always received the full allocation of ICR that they were owed according to Institute policy.
+To correct for this, in FY23 and FY24, a true 30% of resident instruction indirect cost recoveries (excluding those recoveries retained by GT Research Corporation (GTRC)) will be allocated to colleges that generate them on top of their bases and growth allocation, with the remaining 70% pooled in the General Operations Pool.

-The table below illustrates the actual allocations of the 30% of indirect cost recoveries incentive across the colleges from FY04-FY24.
+The table below illustrates the actual allocations of the 30% of indirect cost recoveries incentive across the colleges from FY04-FY23.
 Negative balances reflect instances where the colleges overestimated their ICR.

-ICR Distribution to Colleges FY04-FY24 (cumulative)
+ICR Distribution to Colleges,

+FY04-FY23 (cumulative)

-College of Computing \$2,254,470
+College of Computing \$1,107,610

-College of Design 476,990
+College of Design \$(61,160)

-College of Engineering 14,563,350
+College of Engineering \$8,030,400

-College of Sciences 4,276,190
+College of Sciences \$2,080,200

-Ivan Allen College of Liberal Arts 393,160
+Ivan Allen College of Liberal Arts \$145,700

-Scheller College of Business 45,860
+Scheller College of Business \$99,930

-Total \$22,010,020
+Total \$11,402,680